 Since the merger, OnePlus phones have faced middling reviews, and fans are already moving on.
 It could be that in just a few years’ time, OnePlus won’t even be a blip on the radar anymore.

 A few other OnePlus details to keep in mind

-- Customer support: Unless you buy your OnePlus product from your carrier, you’ll need to contact the OnePlus customer support system with any issues you might have.
+- Customer support: Unless you buy your OnePlus product from your carrier, you’ll need to contact the OnePlus customer support system for any issues.
 The OnePlus customer support is a mixed bag.
-Some people rave about it while others get so frustrated they boycott the company.
+Some people rave about it, while others get so frustrated they boycott the company.
 Of course, your mileage may vary, but you should be aware that the company doesn’t have universally loved support.

 - Accessories and extras: If you buy a OnePlus phone from your carrier, your local shop should have a limited selection of cases, screen protectors, and other accessories for it.
 However, chances are very, very slim that a third-party retailer such as Best Buy, Target, Walmart, etc., will have much selection for OnePlus products — if any at all.
 Keep this in mind if you like to accessorize your smartphone, as you’ll likely need to depend on online sources such as Amazon or even OnePlus itself for those items.

 If you want a device in its flagship numbered series, you should expect to spend around $700 on the latest from its roster.
 If you are just looking for the most basic of experiences, the OnePlus Nord N30 starts at around $299.
 If you’re looking to get the most value for your money, used flagship OnePlus phones from the previous year can usually be found for $400 or less.

 The OnePlus 10 Pro, OnePlus 9, OnePlus 9 Pro, and OnePlus 8 Pro are the four phones from the brand with wireless charging.
 All other devices in the company’s history are wired charging only, including the latest OnePlus 11.